 Pregnancy brings a whirlwind of miraculous and unexpected experiences to a future mom’s life.
 And a brand new pregnancy diet is one of them!
 A well-balanced food regime is key to support the growth and development of the unborn baby.
-So, it’s important to consume the right foods – those rich in vitamins, like folate and minerals like iron, but low in added sugar and refined carbohydrates.
+So, it’s important to consume the right foods such as sweet potatoes – those rich in vitamins, like folate and minerals like iron, but low in added sugar and refined carbohydrates.

 Are Sweet Potatoes Good For Pregnancy?

-The good news is sweet potatoes are a great pregnancy food!
+The excellent news is sweet potatoes are a great pregnancy food!
 Sweet potatoes are high in essential nutrients and vitamins, meaning they can support the process of fetal growth and development.
 They’re even considered one of the best foods to include in a pregnancy diet from some sources.

 Sweet Potato Benefits During Pregnancy